Harish-2502/CCC-Team-72/elastic/README.md

    --user 'elastic:elastic' | jq '.'
 ```

-The index should now be shown in the Kibana dashboard ('Management / Index management').
+The index should now be shown in the Kibana dashboard ("Management / Index management").
+To be able to see indexes in
+Kibana, they have to be added as a data view.

 Let's add some documents to the newly created index:
 ```shell
 curl -XPUT -k "https://127.0.0.1:9200/students/_doc/1234567"\
   --header 'Content-Type: application/json'\